DananjayM/covid19-tracker/README.md

-# covid_api
+# COVID-19 Tracker

-A new Flutter project.
+A flutter app that makes use of APIs to effectively track coronavirus statistics

 ## Getting Started